Contain Your Excitement

 I’m sorry that I haven’t really given you an easy answer to win over your partner.
 It is still possible to achieve FI without your partner’s support, but it is a hell of a job and bloody impossible if your partner continues to spend more than you earn as a family.

-Don’t give up and think about it this way: it is better for only one of you to have bad financial habits instead of the both of you.
+Don’t give up!
+Think about it this way: it is better for only one of you to have bad financial habits instead of the both of you.
 That’s ending with a bit of positivity for you.

 So what does your partner think about FI?

-How long did it take for them to come onboard?
+How long did it take for them to embrace financial independence?

 “What does explanatory coherence explain?” by Paul Thagard.